 Part of NTUC FairPrice’s ongoing effort to help needy families provide for their children’s education, it also promotes recycling and encourages thriftiness.
-Every year, it collects and distributes used textbooks that are still in good condition to disadvantaged students and families.
-This year’s donation period is from 29 October to 30 November 2019.
+Since 1983, the project has helped over 280,000 needy students save in textbook expenses, through the collection of about 5.5 million textbooks.
+This year’s donation period is from 29 October to 30 November 2020.

-Where/How Drop off at FairPrice stores islandwide, including FairPrice Finest, FairPrice Xtra, Warehouse Club and FairPrice Xpress stores at Esso service stations; and Tampines Changkat, Tampines North and Tampines West Community Clubs.
+Where/How Drop off at 77 FairPrice stores islandwide, including FairPrice Finest, FairPrice Xtra, Warehouse Club, selected FairPrice supermarkets, and FairPrice Xpress stores at Esso service stations.
 Visit their website for more details.

 Donate English-language children’s books.

 Where/How Due to the evolving COVID-19 situation, this year’s edition will be held over till 2021.
 Stay tuned to Sony Singapore’s website and Facebook page for updates!

 Created for Singapore’s many migrant workers, Migrant Library Singapore aims to spread the joy of reading.
 It also strengthens community bonding by conducting literary activities such as poetry readings and book discussions.
 From time to time, it takes a Mobile Library to dormitories, and helps create Readers’ Clubs in them too.